codingforpleasure/customized-workspace/Ubuntu/useful-resources/cnn.md

 ### Transfer learning

+Transfer learning is useful because you can use the features that were learned from the large datasets that you may not have access to.

 Can you use Image augmentation with Transfer Learning?
-Yes. it's pre-trained layers that are frozen, So you can augment your images as you train the bottom layers of the DNN with them.
+Yes. it's pre-trained layers that are frozen, So you can augment your images as **you train the bottom layers of the DNN with them**.

 You're going to add a DNN a deep neural network underneath that, and then you're just going to retrain for those lower levels,